daleroberts/s2cloudmask/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![Release](https://img.shields.io/badge/Release-Private-ff69b4.svg)

-The [s2cloudmask](https://github.com/daleroberts/s2cloudmask) Python package provides machine learning classifiers for **Cloud Detection** in [Sentinel-2](https://en.wikipedia.org/wiki/Sentinel-2) observations.
+The [s2cloudmask](https://github.com/daleroberts/s2cloudmask) Python package provides machine learning classifiers for **Cloud and Shadow Detection** in [Sentinel-2](https://en.wikipedia.org/wiki/Sentinel-2) observations.
 The aim of this package is to open-source and showcase some of the tools being developed as part of the [Digital Earth Australia](https://www.ga.gov.au/dea) initiative, and further, to push the state-of-art in the area of cloud classification.

 <img src="https://github.com/daleroberts/s2cloudmask/raw/master/docs/s2cloudmask.png" width="960">

-The package currently provides two classifiers:
+The package currently provides a number of classifiers:

+ * `spectral`: A spectral pixel-based cloud classifier
- * A spectral pixel-based approach
+ * `fast`: A spectral pixel-based cloud classifier (using a decision tree for speed and interpretability)
+ * `temporal`: A spectral-temporal pixel-based cloud classifier
- * A spectral-temporal pixel-based approach
+ * `fast-shadow`: A spectral-temporal pixel-based shadow classifier (using a decision tree for speed and interpretability)

-The *spectral classifier* is useful if you only have a couple of observations (i.e., satellite images) while the the *spectral-temporal classifier* (aka. *temporal classifier*) gives a better classification of clouds provided that you can supply it with a geomedian pixel-composite mosaic [Roberts et al. 2017] of the area (or a stack of data so that one can be created by this package).
+The *spectral classifiers* are useful if you only have a couple of observations (i.e., satellite images) while the the *spectral-temporal classifiers* (aka. *temporal classifiers*) give better classifications of clouds (and shadows) provided that you can supply it with a geomedian pixel-composite mosaic [Roberts et al. 2017] of the area (or a stack of data so that one can be created by this package).

 We note the existence of Python package [s2cloudless](https://github.com/sentinel-hub/sentinel2-cloud-detector) developed by [Sentinel Hub](https://www.sentinel-hub.com/)'s research team that, as they argue in their [blog post](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13), "didn't observe significant improvement using derived features instead of raw band values" so their "final classifier uses the following 10 bands as input: B01, B02, B04, B05, B08, B8A, B09, B10, B11, B12".
 By releasing this package, we argue the contrary and demonstrate that you can obtain a better classification of clouds by (thinking hard and) developing new derived features for your machine learning algorithm.